MicrosoftDocs/azure-management-docs/articles/container-registry/container-registry-helm-repos.md

 | Manage charts using `az acr helm` commands | :heavy_check_mark: | |
 | Store charts as OCI artifacts | | :heavy_check_mark:  |
 | Manage charts using `az acr repository` commands and the **Repositories** blade in Azure portal| | :heavy_check_mark:  |

-> [!NOTE]
-> As of Helm 3, [az acr helm][az-acr-helm] commands for use with the Helm 2 client are being deprecated.
-A minimum of 3 months' notice will be provided in advance of command removal.

 ### Chart version compatibility